autarkper/Cinnamon-Alt-Tab-Enhanced/README.md

     - Move windows from one monitor to another
     - Close windows
     - Prune empty, unnamed workspaces
-  - Highlight alerting or urgent windows in switcher
+  - Highlights alerting or urgent windows in switcher
-  - Optionally use notifications to bring attention to attention-seeking windows
+  - Optionally uses notifications to bring attention to attention-seeking windows
     - Click on the notification to activate the attention-seeking window
     - Click on the notification's Ignore button to dismiss the notification
   - Many keyboard shortcuts